programming-hero-web-course-4/b10a8-gadget-heaven-SultanaYeasmin/README.md

 ## Data Handling and Management

-- **Context API**: Manages global data, such as cart and wishlist items, allowing updates across components.
+- **Prop drilling**: Manages global data, such as cart and wishlist items, allowing updates across components.
 - **LocalStorage**: Provides persistence, so users' cart and wishlist selections remain after reloading the page.

 ## Features